> initializing profile...

 About the Engineer

-Outside of screens and schematics, I'm a father — which, if you think about it, is just another long-term engineering project with a much higher tolerance for chaos.
+Outside of screens and schematics, I'm a father — which, if you think about it, is just another long-term engineering project with a much higher tolerance for chaos and a considerably better return on investment.

 0+